 A2.
 Justification for submission as a Development proposal

 Free Ocean CO2 Enrichment (FOCE) is a technology facilitating studies of the consequences of ocean acidification (OA) for marine organisms and communities by enabling the precise control of CO2 enrichment within in situ, semi-open, experimental enclosures.
 FOCE experiments examine the effects of OA under more natural settings than laboratory conditions, typically consisting of a series of semi-open enclosures placed on the seabed over a habitat or community of interest.
 Four such systems have been developed to test specific questions (see Table 1).
-However, the proposed FOCE system would differ from the previous FOCE systems in three specific ways: 1) It will be developed to operate in coastal environments (< 30 m deep), 2) possess the ability to adjust the flow rates so that different experimental enclosures would be able to be attached to the system and 3) it will be powered autonomously.
-This system will not be restricted to areas where it can be powered via onshore electricity.
+However, the proposed FOCE system would differ from the previous FOCE systems in three specific ways: 1) It will be developed to operate in coastal environments (< 30 m deep), 2) possess the ability to adjust the flow rates so that different experimental enclosures would be able to be attached to the system and 3) it will be powered autonomouslyand therefore will not be restricted to areas where it can be powered via onshore electricity.
 This would be a significant step forward in FOCE technology.
-While many of the sensors (pH, pCO2, DO, salinity, PAR) and instruments (pumps, current meters and CTD) exist, incorporating them in such a system where they communicate and control flow pumps and gas injectors will require engineering and programming development.
-In addition, electrical engineering expertise is required to overcome the power demands autonomously.
+While many physical and chemical sensors (pH, pCO2, DO, salinity, PAR) and instrumental components (pumps, current meters and CTD) are commercially available, combining them in an integrated system where sensors and components communicate to control flow pumps and gas injectors will require hardware and software development.
+In addition, electrical engineering expertise is required to fulfil power demands and operate autonomously.
 SoMAS instrument engineers, Stony Brook electrical engineers and Bill Kirkwood, the design engineer of the first two FOCE systems, have developed a conceptual design for the proposed system.
 The next transformative step in OA research requires in situ manipulative studies that incorporate multiple species interactions.
 However, conducting such experiments requires access to FOCE technology which can only be created via a team of instrument engineers, computer programmers, electrical power engineers and scientists.
 SoMAS is uniquely positioned to maximize the use of such technology.
 We have a history of conducting interdisciplinary research among our geological, chemical, biological and atmospheric faculty.
-Ocean acidification brings together numerous faculty from our various elements to address the next major step forward in OA research.
+Ocean acidification brings together faculty across those disciplines and beyond to address fundamental questions on the impact of OAon coastal processes.

 The SoMAS Instrument Laboratory provides engineering services and technical support of scientific and oceanographic projects to clients at Stony Brook University and worldwide.
 Lab capabilities include electronic system design to the component level, PC board design, microcontroller and computer programming, real time web-based data displays, 4G Internet and satellite telemetry, welding, machine shop, pressure case design/fabrication, solar power systems, buoys, floating platforms, and mooring design and fabrication.
-All of which will be need in the fabrication of the FOCE system.
+All of which will be needed in the fabrication of the FOCE system.
 While all developmental projects involve risks in achieving the required specifications, the involvement of Bill Kirkwood and the incorporation of various elements of his shallow water protypes have mitigated much of the engineering and development risk.
 Given the engineering jump start that Kirkwood’s involvement in this project gives, we expect to be ready to field test a complete system in Yr.
 3 and have only requested a 4 year project timeline.

 B. Reseach Activities to be Enabled